Mandaeism: Elkesaites

-The Elkesaites were a Judeo-Christian baptismal sect that originated in the Transjordan and were active between 100 to 400 CE.
+The Elkesaites were a Judeo-Christian baptismal sect that originated in the Transjordan and were active between 100 and 400 CE.
 The members of this sect, like the Mandaeans, performed frequent baptisms for purification and had a Gnostic disposition.
 The sect is named after its leader Elkesai.

-The Church Father Epiphanius (writing in the 4th century CE) seems to make a distinction between two main groups within the Essenes: "Of those that came before his [Elxai (Elkesai), an Ossaean prophet] time and during it, the Ossaeans and the Nasaraeans."
+The Church Father Epiphanius (writing in the fourth century CE) seems to make a distinction between two main groups within the Essenes: "Of those that came before his [Elxai (Elkesai), an Ossaean prophet] time and during it, the Ossaeans and the Nasaraeans."

 Epiphanius describes the Ossaeans as following:

 Essenes

-The Essenes were a mystic Jewish sect during the Second Temple period that flourished from the 2nd century BCE to the 1st century CE.
+The Essenes were a mystic Jewish sect during the Second Temple period that flourished from the second century BCE to the first century CE.